December 5, 2011

 In order to use Wi-Fi as the wireless communication method, a Roving Networks RN-XV was attached to a (required) PIC24HJ64GP502 via UART.
 The RN-XV’s job is to forward any received TCP/UDP packets as ASCII characters to the PIC microcontroller.
 For this reason, a token-based communication method was used, where the microcontroller parsed the incoming data like a finite state machine, applying the appropriate signals to the relevant motors/lights on Biopsy Bot.
 In a loss-of-communication event, the robot is designed to stop moving within 200 milliseconds.

 On the computer side, I wrote a fairly simple UDP application using the SDL and SDL_net libraries.
 SDL was used to obtain the input from a generic joystick device (a PS3 controller, in this case), parse the relevant analog/digital inputs into control signals, and forward the appropriate control signals to Biopsy Bot.

-Sample Collection Mechanism
+Biological Sample Collector Mechanism Design

 In order to collect a sample of the mysterious blob (Jello), a syringe was attached to the motors in an old scanner head, creating the sample collection mechanism.
 Using a geared motor and the respective track, one side of the syringe plunger was ground down, and the track was fixed to it.
 A custom mounting bracket was then created out of plexi-glass, allowing the geared motor to press and retract the syringe.